 If your child often has an asthma attack or breathing problems when they exercise or play sports, they could have a condition known as exercise-induced asthma.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the team of expert pediatricians provide the most up-to-date treatments to help your child enjoy an active lifestyle.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the team of expert pediatricians provide the most up-to-date treatments to help your child enjoy an active lifestyle.
 If you think your child might have exercise-induced asthma, call Newport Children’s Medical Group today.

 Exercise-induced asthma is a form of asthma where the trigger for an attack is exercising.

 Asthma is a chronic condition with two aspects – chronic underlying inflammation with recurring asthma attacks.
 During an attack, your child finds it difficult to draw breath and starts wheezing.

 Attacks happen after exposure to a trigger, which is typically something like an allergen or stress.
 The trigger causes your child's body to produce large quantities of mucus, and their airways start to swell.
 As a result, their airways narrow, so it’s hard for them to breathe out.

 With exercise-induced asthma, the trigger for this reaction is your child breathing through their mouth during exercise.
 The contrast between the warm, moist air in their lungs and the cool, dry air coming in their mouth is enough to trigger a reaction when your child has exercise-induced asthma.

 The symptoms of exercise-induced asthma tend to start between five and 20 minutes after your child starts exercising.
 Symptoms are at their worst for up to 10 minutes after stopping exercise, and could include: